“What Matters?” and “What More?”: 50 Successful Essays for the Stanford GSB and HBS (and Why They Worked)

 For at least two decades, the admissions committee at the Stanford Graduate School of Business has been challenging applicants with the straightforward essay question “What matters most to you, and why?”
 Candidates face this fairly simple prompt with seemingly limitless possible responses and a 650-word limit.

 In recent years, Harvard Business School’s admissions committee has adopted a similar approach, asking applicants some version of the following: “As we review your application, what more would you like us to know as we consider your candidacy for the Harvard Business School MBA program?”
-Complicating matters for many candidates, the HBS essay has no word limit at all, meaning the open-ended question is complemented by a potentially unending canvas.
+As of the 2022–2023 application season, candidates have a little less leeway than in years past with respect to the length of their essay, now that the school has stipulated a 900-word limit.

 The HBS and Stanford GSB essay prompts are both deceptively simple and intimidatingly broad.
 Yet the beauty of these essay questions is that you are in control!
 You are a unique individual, and this is your chance to show HBS and the GSB who you genuinely are and why you are an applicant worthy of admittance.
 The admissions committees are not seeking a certain type of candidate.
 Quite the opposite, actually!
 They want to get to know the real you, so through your essays, you want to forge a meaningful connection with the schools, presenting yourself sincerely and honestly.